apereo/cas/docs/cas-server-documentation/integration/Shibboleth.md

 - If the user does not have a valid CAS SSO session, the user will be redirected to CAS and must authenticate before the IdP proceeds with the requested action.

-<div class="alert alert-info"><strong>Note</strong><p>Remember that this page is specifically dedicated to integration options with the Shibboleth Identity Provider.
+<div class="alert alert-info">:information_source: <strong>Note</strong><p>Remember that this page is specifically dedicated to integration options with the Shibboleth Identity Provider.
 If you need CAS to act as a SAML2 identity provider on its own, you should <a href="../authentication/Configuring-SAML2-Authentication.html">start here instead</a>.</p></div>

 ## SSO for Shibboleth IdP (External)